John Bolton: Bush-era war hawk makes comeback

 He once derided careerists at the US foreign ministry as having been "schooled in accommodation and compromise with foreigners, rather than aggressive advocacy of US interests".

-Mr Bolton, a senior fellow at the American Enterprise Institute, does not appear to have modified his views since his last spell in government.
+Mr Bolton, formerly a senior fellow at the American Enterprise Institute, does not appear to have modified his views since his last spell in government.

+His interventionist proclivities have reportedly angered President Trump, who in early 2019 was said to have accused Mr Bolton of trying to drag the US into a war with Venezuela.

+Mr Bolton does not appear to enjoy the same access to this White House's inner circle as he did in the Bush era.

+Mr Trump sometimes confusedly called him "Mike", according to the New York Times.

-As he briefly weighed his own run for the US presidency in 2016, he maintained the American-led invasion of Iraq had been "correct".
+As he briefly weighed his own run for the US presidency in 2016, Mr Bolton called in an op-ed for Iran to be bombed.

-He also called in a New York Times op-ed for Iran to be bombed, and pilloried President Obama's nuclear deal with the Islamic Republic as a "diplomatic Waterloo".

-In his memoir, Surrender is Not an Option, Mr Bolton railed against the "deadening Brussels bureaucracies" of the European Union.

-And in a recent op-ed for the Wall Street Journal, he set out the case for a pre-emptive strike on North Korea.
+And in an op-ed for the Wall Street Journal published shortly before being appointed by Mr Trump, he set out the case for a pre-emptive strike on North Korea.

+Since rejoining the White House, however, Mr Bolton has tempered his tone, saying: "You have to know in advance the president's views are not always yours."

-His new role at the commander-in-chief's ear may perplex those who voted for Mr Trump because of his vow to avoid US military adventures overseas.
+Still, his position at the commander-in-chief's ear may concern those who voted for Mr Trump because of his vow to avoid US military adventures overseas.